Introduction

 #> seqinfo: 3 sequences from an unspecified genome; no seqlengths

-By default, we will collapse the duplicate interactions, and count the interactions and store in the metadata columns.
-You can also choose not to count the interactions by set countInteractions = FALSE.
+the interactions and store in the metadata columns.
+You can also choose

 reduce_ls_2 <- linkSet::reduceRegions(ls_concat, countInteractions = FALSE)